PeterMosmans/javascript-secure-coding/README.md

 certificates **for each one of the servers**.

 If you don't trust the certificates manually, then the demos will not work.

-Source the `.env` file when manually starting servers, as the environment file contains important variables for the various services to run.
+When manually starting the services, source the `.env` file, as the environment file contains important variables required for the various services to run.

-# Copyright / License
+# # Copyright / License

 Great that you're using this code, hopefully you'll find it useful!
 All that I'm asking is that you properly attribute the author